 - stray infected sheep enter a flock

-- sheep eat pasture contaminated by faeces from infected sheep and other susceptible species
+- sheep eat pasture or drink water contaminated by faeces from infected sheep and other susceptible species

 - co-grazing with infected cattle and other species which are infected with Johne's disease (such as goats and alpacas).